MansMeg/ada_code/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-The Ada model
+A Poll of Polls model
 =====================

-This repository contain code to run the Ada Poll of Polls model using Stan.
+This repository contains code to run the Ada Poll of Polls model using Stan.

 To run the models and (re)produce the output: